The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 Treatments to Avoid

-Microneedling (due to risk of infection and inflammation)
+Microneedling (due to the risk of infection and inflammation)

 Chemical Peels (unless it's a very mild lactic or glycolic peel)